On this day, Shane Webcke bows out a winner, Macklemore wows the grand final audience and Cooper Cronk wins a thrilling Dally M Medal count.

 Jim Serdaris was born in Sydney.
 A journeyman hooker, he started his career with four seasons at South Sydney, had a season at Canterbury before two seasons at Wests.
 He graduated to NSW and Australian honours in 1995 in his first season at Manly and retired in 1999 after more than 200 first-grade appearances.

 Mitchell Aubusson was born in Sydney.
 The Roosters stalwart has been one of the most dependable players in the club's history, playing mostly in the back row but also filling in as a centre or in the halves since his debut in 2007.
-He became the most capped player in Roosters history in round 19 this year.
+He became the most capped player in Roosters history in 2020 and retired with 306 games to his name.

 Super League officially announce that the Perth Reds would be disbanded because of mounting debts.